vimona3ds/diverge-3/docs/features/visual_system.md

 - Test files follow TDD approach, clearly defining expected behavior for each technique
 - Each test uses helper classes to access protected/private properties for testing
 - Mocking approach is consistent across all test files for THREE.js objects
-- Linter errors to fix:
+- All linter errors have been fixed in test files:
-  - Metaballs test still has a reference to 'color1'/'color2' instead of 'customColorA'/'customColorB'
+  - Fixed Metaballs test by properly using 'customColorA'/'customColorB' instead of 'color1'/'color2'
+  - Added required 'colorMapping' property to properly comply with MetaballParams interface
-  - FluidSimulation test has a duplicate property 'u_curl' in the mock uniforms
+  - Fixed FluidSimulation test by removing duplicate 'u_curl' property (renamed to 'u_curlStrength')
 - TODOs are clearly marked throughout the codebase

 ## Implementation Notes: